IlhaanHasssan/tech264-cloud-linux/cloud/AWS-2-tier-architecture.md

 2. Create a new subnet.
 For the **Database**, make it **private**.
 For the **App**, make it **public**.
 3. Edit IP for each one.
 Where in azure it was `10.0.1.0/24`, in AWS it is `172.31.1.0/24`.
 So you might want to use `172.31.2.0` for your **app**, and `172.31.3.0` for your **database**.
+   1. This is an **optional** step, app should work with default subnets in default vpc

 ### ***Add Inbound Port Rules (Can be done after launch)***
 1. Navigate to **Security Groups** under **Network and Security**.